 A steady, swift hand will create the best incision (kind of like a bread surgeon, right?).

 You'll find my full guide on how to score sourdough bread here.

 Make Sure Your Dough Still Has Spring

-Oven spring is important to creating the perfect sourdough ear because it’s the oven spring that pushes upwards and forces the flap of dough that you’ve scored to be pushed back.
+Oven spring is important to creating the perfect sourdough ear.
+It's the oven spring that pushes upwards and forces the flap of dough that you've scored to be pushed back.

 Creating oven spring is a multi faceted approach which I've covered here.

 It's super, super important not to over ferment your dough.
 You want to bake it at just the right time to make sure it really can puff up in the oven.

 You might need to bake your dough just before you think it's ready.
 This will ensure that your dough still has the energy it needs.

 You'll find out how to check that your dough has not overproofed by lightly flouring your finger.